Collator Setup

 Node Roles & Resources

-If you are using the parachain template, you can configure a patch file to generate a chain specification, wherein you can setup:
+If using the parachain template, configure a patch file to set:

 // Collator accounts that produce blocks and earn rewards.